-We tried the best-selling Ooni pizza oven, and it was amore | CNN Underscored
+We tried the bestselling Ooni pizza oven, and it was amore | CNN Underscored

 The rundown

 Like other oven models created by Ooni, the Karu 16 aims to make the process of cooking delicious, restaurant-quality pizza incredibly easy.
-The model itself is not massive, though with 16-inches of total cookspace, it is bigger than some models that came before it and does require a good amount of outdoor space when you use it.
-(I initially thought I could try the Karu 16 out on my balcony, and quickly learned that wasn’t going to happen.)
-Another important note: the Karu 16 features a chimney that releases heat from the oven, so you shouldn’t really use it indoors.
+The model itself is not massive, though with 16 inches of total cook space, it is bigger than some models that came before it and does require a good amount of outdoor space when you use it.
+(I initially thought I could try the Karu 16 out on my balcony and quickly learned that wasn’t going to happen.)
+Another important note: The Karu 16 features a chimney that releases heat from the oven, so you shouldn’t really use it indoors.

 Assembling the Karu 16 is simple and pretty fast.
 Most of the oven itself is already put together; all you need to do is put the door on, add the fuel tray and install the chimney, which gently slides into the top of the oven without a fuss.
 The heaviest part, the stone, requires a bit of extra care and should be slid into the oven first before you assemble the other parts, but that’s about as difficult as the assembly process gets.

-Once you’ve got your Ooni situated, the next step in your journey to pizza Nirvana is to pick the fuel type you want to use.
-The Karu 16 works with wood, charcoal or a separate Karu 16-specific gas burner to reach a possible temperature of 950 degrees Fahrenheit and cook a large-sized pie in 15 minutes flat.
+Once you’ve got your Ooni situated, the next step in your journey to pizza nirvana is to pick the fuel type you want to use.
+The Karu 16 works with wood, charcoal or a separate Karu 16-specific gas burner to reach a possible temperature of 950 degrees Fahrenheit and cook a large pie in 15 minutes flat.
 The digital thermometer beneath the oven itself lets you know what temperature your oven is at as the heat rises, while the transparent door allows you to see how the pizza is cooking inside.

-If you opt for wood or charcoal, there is a drawer in the back of the oven where you can place your materials and a cover that will contain the flames.
+If you opt for wood or charcoal, there’s a drawer in the back of the oven where you can place your materials and a cover that will contain the flames.
 To get the fire going, it’s a good idea to snag an Ooni Natural Fire Starter to make the process quicker.
-If you choose to go the gas route, there is an area in the back to hook up your external gas burner.
+If you choose to go the gas route, there’s an area in the back to hook up your external gas burner.

 From there, it’s just a waiting game.
 Not only are you waiting for the temperature in the oven to climb, you’re waiting for the internal stone that cooks the pizza to heat up as well — if you don’t give the stone time to get hot, it’ll impact the quality of your pizza.
 Fortunately, the Karu 16 is designed with optimized airflow engineering and a carbon-steel shell, allowing the oven to get hotter more quickly (more on that below).

-Once the oven reaches your desired temperature, you can load your pizza into the oven using a pizza peel, and let it cook.
+Once the oven reaches your desired temperature, you can load your pizza into the oven using a pizza peel and let it cook.
 To make sure it cooks evenly, use the peel to rotate your pizza periodically once you notice one side getting more golden brown.

 The lowdown